 - Selection of tree species to thrive in desired locations

 - Identity Piece at the Corner of McNichols & Livernois

-- Student Fitness Center & Kassab Mall Renovation (Projected Completion in Summer 2012)
+- Student Fitness Center, Completed 2012, & Kassab Mall Renovation

 In order for this plan to be successful we must continuously maintain existing and new campus enhancements.
 The Facility Operations Grounds Unit is a key component in maintenance and beautification of all campus landscapes.
 Establishing standards for maintenance and material selections that are sustainable and affordable is crucial to the success of this plan.
 Proper training of the work force in irrigation, aeration, fertilization, seeding, planting, salting, mowing, trimming, edging, mulching, and weeding are all critical to having a successful grounds revitalization plan.
 Proper equipment and training on this equipment is also vital to a successful grounds program.
 The right equipment can increase productivity, reduce injuries, improve morale, and reduce downtime due to equipment failures.
 Employee, alumni, and student participation are also integral to maintaining the University's appearance.
 This participation may be through the Building Planting Bed Adoption Program, Tree Dedication Program, Volunteer Day, or even by policing litter and being respectful of existing plantings.